paritytech/substrate-website/content/en/square-one/initiatives/accelerator-and-incubator.md

 ---
 title: Accelerators & Incubators
-org: Web3 Foundation
+org: Various Organizations
-description: We have accelerator and incubator partnership all across the globe
+description: There are a range of accelerators and incubators supporting the Substrate builder community.
 link: /ecosystem/square-one/accelerators-and-incubators/
 requirements:
   - Education